-By setting a variable to another AutoMod type, such as a process, elegant approaches can be used to construct flexible and concise model logic.
-AutoMod also supports the notion of arrayed entities, making it easier to model real-world systems that have some repetition.
+By setting a variable to another AutoMod type, such as a process, elegant approaches can be used to construct flexible and concise models.
+AutoMod also supports the notion of arrayed entities, making it easier to model realworld systems that are often two- or three-dimensional in nature.
+An example is a sorting system with two levels, where there are 20 sort lanes per level.
+References to each level would be made in arrayed variables.

 Counters are similar to variables, except that they can only be positive integer values.
 Counters have a maximum capacity, making them useful for global traffic control.
-When a load tries to increment a counter that is filled to capacity, the load will be delayed until another load decrements the counter.
+When a load tries to increment a counter that is at its capacity, the load will be delayed until another load decrements the counter.
 Statistics for counters are collected automatically.

-TRAFFIC LIMITS AND BLOCKS
+3.5 TRAFFIC LIMITS AND BLOCKS

 AutoMod has a powerful means of controlling the number of entities that can be either in processes or occupying physical space.
 Process traffic limits control the number of loads that are either on their way to or are in a process.
-Blocks control the number of entities occupying a physical space, making them very useful for preventing transporter vehicle collisions.
+Blocks control the number of entities occupying a physical space, which is very useful for preventing transporter vehicle collisions.

 Blocks may have any capacity, but the capacity is generally set to one.
 Transporter vehicles (AGVs, fork trucks, etc.) and loads increment blocks automatically when moving through the physical space defined by the block.
 Loads can also claim blocks in process logic, as directed by the user.
-Blocks can have any shape, including combinations of cylinders, cubes, cones, or frustrums.
+Blocks can have any 3-D shape, including combinations of cylinders, cubes, cones, or frustrums.

-TEXT LABELS
+3.6 TEXT LABELS